 #4: Incorporate Feedback

 Think back to the feedback you received from showings, especially if it was something you heard more than once.
 What were buyer’s reasons for not choosing your home?
 Not enough privacy in the backyard?
 Might want to consider bringing in some trees.
 Didn’t like the old, dirty carpet?
-Consider providing a flooring allowance or, better yet, contact the Xaygun flooring Melbourne to replace it, Dog barked and scared buyers?
+Consider providing a flooring allowance.
+Dog barked and scared buyers?
 Make a plan for your dog to leave your home during showings.

 Eliminate as many objections as possible.
 Then, invite some friends over and ask for their honest opinions on what would bother them.
 Ask them about smells, their first impression when they walk through the door, what they might change.
 Unless they are unreasonable, consider making the changes.
 When you live in a house, you won’t see it the same one someone who doesn’t live there sees it.
 Ask your friends to be brutally honest.
 The more objections you can cure, the better chance you have at selling your home.